2019 New York Yankees season: August

-In their sixth and final encounter of the season, the Yankees swept the Orioles for a fifth time, posting a whopping 17–2 record against their division rivals.
+In their sixth and final encounter of the season, the Yankees swept the Orioles for a fifth time, posting a 17–2 record against their division rivals.
 The series included a doubleheader on August 12 as a makeup for the game scheduled on May 14, postponed due to inclement weather, resulting in a four-game series.
 Torres scored a total 13 home runs versus the Orioles, setting a record in the divisional era.